 IN THIS EPISODE

-- He considers whether his art challenges the viewer, the illustrations of Norman Rockwell, the role of public art, and whether it is enough for public to just be beautiful.
+He considers whether his art challenges the viewer, the illustrations of Norman Rockwell, the role of public art, and whether it is enough for public art to just be beautiful.

-- Nick talks about living and painting in New York, taking a tour of the south, and what Snug Harbor has to do with why he lives in Charlotte.
+He talks about living and painting in New York, taking a tour of the South, and what Snug Harbor has to do with why he lives in Charlotte.

-- He discusses a current recurring dream, a question on his mind, what delights him, what truth he wants revealed, a vision he has, what he is certain about, what draws him in, and what matters most.
+Nick discusses a current recurring dream, what delights him, what truth he wants revealed, and what draws him in.

 plus Mark's Personal Word Essay: Leonardo in his Studio